NYTEMODEONLY/botsana/README.md

 - `/view-task task_id` - View task details
 - `/status` - Check comprehensive bot health and status
 - `/help` - Show all commands

+### 📋 Task History & Audit Trail
+- `/task-history task:"Task name or ID" limit:10` - View complete change history for a specific task
+- `/recent-changes limit:15` - See recent changes across all tasks in the server
+- **Features**: Track who made changes, when, and what was modified; view field-by-field change details; monitor task progress over time

 ### 🤖 AI-Powered Features
 - `@Botsana Create a task to fix the login bug due tomorrow` - Create tasks using natural language in designated chat channel